Hurricane Fiona roars by Bermuda, on route to Canada

-Fiona, a Category 3 hurricane, pounded Bermuda with heavy rains and winds early Friday as it swept by the island on a route forecast to have it approaching northeastern Canada late in the day as a still-powerful storm.
+CAGUAS, Puerto Rico (AP) — Fiona, a Category 3 hurricane, pounded Bermuda with heavy rains and winds Friday as it swept by the island on a route forecast to have it approaching northeastern Canada late in the day as a still-powerful storm.

 Authorities in Bermuda opened shelters and closed schools and offices ahead of Fiona.
-Premier David Burt sent a tweet urging residents to “take care of yourself and your family.
-Let’s all remember to check on as well as look out for your seniors, family and neighbors.”
+Michael Weeks, the national security minister, said there had been no reports of major damage.
+He urged citizens to stay indoors and off the roads, saying: ‘’“We are not out of the woods yet.”

 The Canadian Hurricane Centre issued a hurricane watch over extensive coastal expanses of Nova Scotia, Prince Edward Island and Newfoundland.
 The U.S. National Hurricane Center said Fiona should reach the area as a “large and powerful post-tropical cyclone with hurricane-force winds.”

-“It’s going to be a storm that everyone remembers when it is all said and done,” said Bob Robichaud, warning preparedness meteorologist for the Canadian Hurricane Centre.
+Hubbard said the center of the storm is expected to arrive Saturday morning sometime between 9 am and 10 am locally, but winds and rains will arrive late Friday.

+Authorities in Nova Scotia sent an emergency alert to phones warning of Fiona’s arrival and urging people to say inside, avoid coastlines, charge devices and have enough supplies for at least 72 hours.
+Officials warned of prolonged power outages, wind damage to trees and structures and coastal flooding and possible road washouts

-The U.S. center said Fiona had maximum sustained winds of 125 mph (205 kph) late Thursday.
-It was centered about 125 miles (200 kilometers) north of Bermuda, heading north-northeast at 25 mph (41 kph).
+The U.S. center said Fiona had maximum sustained winds of 130 mph (215 kph) on Friday.
+It was centered about 250 miles (405 kilometers) north of Bermuda, heading northeast at 35 mph (56 kph).

 A hurricane warning was in effect for Nova Scotia from Hubbards to Brule; Prince Edward Island; Isle-de-la-Madeleine; and Newfoundland from Parson’s Pond to Francois.